Healthy Homes Assessment Wellington

 What We Do

-As building inspectors, we are experts in all aspects that come with professional home Inspections.
-We are there to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we handle all elements that come with professional home inspections.
+We are here to make sure you make the right decision when buying your next home.

-We are serious about your investment and conduct detailed examinations to make sure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the exciting aspects of buying or owning a home.
+We are serious about your investment, and undertake detailed examinations to make sure you don’t encounter any unpleasant or costly expenses, which means you can relax and focus on the enjoyable aspects of purchasing or owning an house.

-We specialise in a variety of services to ensure you are fully informed about the condition of any property you could be looking to purchase or sell as well as additional solutions.
+We are specialised in a range of services to ensure you are completely updated on the condition of any property that you might be considering buying or selling along with other services.

-Our systematic approach to your inspection of your home and the latest in technology for software with digital photos embedded into the reports, you are able to actually see any issues that could be found.
-Because of our comprehensive reporting it is not surprising that we receive so many referrals from clients our service to family members and friends.
+We have a systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into the reports, you can actually see any problems that might be found.
+Thanks to our comprehensive report, it’s easy to understand why we receive so many referrals from clients our services to their family and friends.

 Have Peace of Mind - Get in Touch